 Join the Atlanta Symphony Orchestra, Alliance Theatre and High Museum of Art on March 8 for a day of FREE family fun across campus at the Woodruff Arts Center.
 This event is free, but registration is required.
-Registration will open in Febraury.
-Find out more here.
+Register and find out more here.

 There’s plenty to do at Zoo Atlanta!
 Whether you want to head there for a family fun day or participate in one of their events, your trip to the zoo will be memorable.
 Be sure to check out the brand new African Savanna area.

 March 14: Educator Appreciation Day

 March 14: National Panda Day